bitcoin/bitcoin/contrib/devtools/README.md

 To use, make sure that you have fetched the upstream repository branch in which the subtree is
 maintained:
-* for `src/secp256k1`: https://github.com/syscoin-core/secp256k1.git (branch master)
+* for `src/secp256k1`: https://github.com/syscoin/secp256k1.git (branch master)
-* for `src/leveldb`: https://github.com/syscoin-core/leveldb.git (branch syscoin-fork)
+* for `src/leveldb`: https://github.com/syscoin/leveldb.git (branch syscoin-fork)
-* for `src/univalue`: https://github.com/syscoin-core/univalue.git (branch master)
+* for `src/univalue`: https://github.com/syscoin/univalue.git (branch master)
-* for `src/crypto/ctaes`: https://github.com/syscoin-core/ctaes.git (branch master)

-Usage: `git-subtree-check.sh DIR (COMMIT)`
+Usage: `git-subtree-check.sh DIR COMMIT`

 `COMMIT` may be omitted, in which case `HEAD` is used.

-github-merge.py
+github-merge.sh
 ===============

 A small script to automate merging pull-requests securely and sign them with GPG.

 For example:

-  ./github-merge.py 3077
+  ./github-merge.sh syscoin/syscoin 3077

 (in any git repository) will help you merge pull request #3077 for the syscoin/syscoin repository.